-Figure 22.37 Ice crystal geometry associated with upper-tangent arcs.
+Figure 22.37 Ice crystal geometry associated with upper tangent arcs.

 The locus of data points (from the solution of eqs.
 22.19) shows the upper tangent arc for low solar elevation angles.
-Data points that were sparser (corresponding to fainter illumination) have been removed to clarify this illustration.
+Regions of sparse data points (corresponding to fainter illumination) have been removed for clarity.